-- 7. Do you think that the nature of the problems the DVCs face requires government-directed as opposed to a privateenterprise-directed development process?
-Explain why or why not. - 8.
-What were the trends in government-provided foreign aid versus private capital flows to the DVCs in the 1990s?
-Why do you think those trends occurred? - 9.
-Do you favor debt forgiveness to all the DVCs, just the poorest ones, or none at all?
+- 9. Why do you think there is so much government corruption in some developing countries?
+LO4 - 10.
+What types of products do the DVCs typically export?
+How do those exports relate to the law of comparative advantage?
+How do tariffs by IACs reduce the standard of living of DVCs?
+LO5 - 11.
+Do you favor debt forgiveness to all DVCs, just the poorest ones, or none at all?
 What incentive problem might debt relief create?
 Would you be willing to pay \$20 a year more in personal income taxes for debt forgiveness?
-How about \$200 dollars?
-How about \$2000 dollars? - 10.
-What types of products do the DVCs typically export?
-How do those exports relate to the law of comparative - advantage?
-How do tariffs by IACs reduce the standard of living of DVCs? - 11.
-Do you think that IACs such as the United States should open their doors wider to the immigration of low-skilled DVC workers in order to help the DVCs develop?
-Do you think that it is appropriate for students from DVC nations to stay in IAC nations to work and build careers? - 12.
-KEY QUESTION Use Figure 16W.2 (changing the box labels as necessary) to explain rapid economic growth in a country such as South Korea or Chile.
-What factors other than those contained in the figure might contribute to that growth? - 13.
-LAST WORD Explain how civil wars, population growth, and public policy decisions have contributed to periodic famines in Africa.
+How about \$200?
+How about \$2000?
+LO5 - 12.
+Do you think that IACs such as the United States should open their doors wider to the immigration of low-skilled DVC workers as a way to help DVCs develop?
+Do you think that it is appropriate for students from DVC nations to stay in IAC nations to work and build careers?
+LO5 - LAST WORD Explain how civil wars, population growth, and public policy decisions have contributed to periodic famines in Africa.